How to set a default Finder folder on Mac

 Finder Preferences Sidebar Favorites

-It only takes a second, but you’d be surprised at how many people keep using the Finder with its default out of the box settings.
-Change your Finder default landing location, and make your workflow that much smoother.
-After that, be sure to share any suggestions, thoughts, or opinions down in the comment section that follows.
+It only takes a second, but you’d be surprised at how many people keep using the Finder with its default out-of-the-box settings.
+Thankfully, with the above steps, you can change your Finder default landing location and make your workflow that much smoother.